 - Provide your SI coordinator with an up-to-date schedule of your SI sessions.

 - Notify your SI coordinator in advance if you cannot conduct a session as scheduled.

 - Junior or senior standing is preferred; second term sophomore is the usual minimum.

-- A grade of 4.0 (on a 4.0 scale) in the selected course is preferred; prior enrollment with the professor who is to teach the selected course is preferred.
+- Students with high academic achievement in the selected course is preferred; prior enrollment with the professor who is to teach the selected course is preferred.

 - Content competency (to be determined by the selected course professor) is required.

 - Good interpersonal and communications skills (to be determined by the SI coordinator) are required.

 - Time commitment: 10 – 12 hours per week